 When you move out, you should leave the premises, including smoke alarm batteries, in a similar state to when you moved in.

-For information on smoke alarm safety for renters, visit the Smoke alarm safety for renters page on the Metropolitan Fire Brigade website.
+For information on smoke alarm safety for renters, visit Rental properties on Fire Rescue Victoria.

-For information on fire safety, visit the Home safety page on the Metropolitan Fire Brigade website.
+For information on fire safety, visit Home fire safety on Fire Rescue Victoria.

 For information on electrical safety, including the safe use of power boards, visit the Electrical safety at home page on the Energy Safe Victoria website.